TeamAikon/oreid/README.md

 ORE ID allows anyone to access your dApp with one-click sign up and blockchain account creation - using a login flow that they are already familiar with.
-ORE ID supports Google, Facebook, Github, Kakao, Line, Linkedin, Twitter, Twitch, and practically any other OAuth-enabled login provider.
+ORE ID supports Google, Facebook, Github, Linkedin, Twitter, Twitch, and practically any other OAuth-enabled login provider.

 With ORE ID, users of your web or mobile app get an on-chain account upon first sign-in.
 Their private key is encrypted with a PIN of their choosing and stored for them so they don't have to remember their blockchain accounts or keys.

 ORE ID also serves as a blockchain wallet for your your users.
-Your app can request a user to sign a transaction using their PIN (to decrypt their keys and sign the transaction).
+Your app can request a user to sign a transaction using their PIN to decrypt their keys.

+ORE ID is the easiest way to add support for Scatter, Ledger Nano S, Metro and every other EOS wallet that supports the new eos-transit standard.
+Just add our eos-auth library and your app instantly supports these popular wallets.

 ORE ID removes the friction between your app and your future users.